 From Breviary for the Use of Verdun, Winter Volume, made for Renaud de Bar between 1302 and 1303 in France.
 This pin depicts one half of a drollery, a popular style of marginalia.
 The other half is its jousting opponent – a hare riding a hybrid snail.
 Role-reversals (such as animals acting as humans) were a typical medieval trope used for humour, often seen in manuscript illuminations and marginalia.

 A hard enamel pin with a design based on the marginalia of MS Yates Thompson 8 f.
 294. It measures 40mm at its widest point and has a black nickel finish.
 Each pin comes on a backing card and with two black rubber clutches for added security and to avoid spinning.
 Made in the UK.
+Please note that the enamel colour of the rabbit in the Jousting Dog may vary slightly from the photo, later versions issued now stand out more from the black nickel finish.

 5% of all Marginalia Paraphernalia sales go to support Arts Emergency (registered charity no. 1152377).